 Organic and natural farming practices, rooted in traditional agricultural knowledge, have gained traction as viable solutions to address these challenges.
 Organic farming based on cows has long been used for its dual benefits of increasing crop yield and improving soil fertility.
 For centuries, people have utilised well-known organic fertilisers made from cow dung and urine (Kannaujiya et al., 2025; Hegde et al., 2023).
 Among these, the use of Jeevamrutha, a fermented liquid biofertilizer integral to natural farming systems like Zero Budget Natural Farming (ZBNF), has shown promise in improving soil fertility and crop performance (Palekar, 2006).
 Farmers using Jeevamrutha frequently describe it as inexpensive, sustainable, and environmentally friendly, and it improves plant and soil health (Duraivadivel et al., 2022).
 Jeevamrutha is prepared through the anaerobic fermentation of livestock dung, urine, jaggery, pulse flour, and water, creating a rich microbial consortium that enhances soil biological activity and nutrient availability (Devakumar et al., 2014).
-The application of Jeevamrutha is often complemented by seed treatments such as Beejamrutha, a microbial seed inoculant that promotes early seedling vigor and protects against seed-borne pathogens (Sreenivasa et al., 2010).
+The application of Jeevamrutha is often complemented by seed treatments such as Beejamrutha, a microbial seed inoculant that promotes early seedling vigour and protects against seed-borne pathogens (Sreenivasa et al., 2010).
 The efficacy of Jeevamrutha depends on several factors, including the source of livestock dung, fermentation conditions, and application rates.
 Different livestock species (e.g., cow, buffalo, or mixed dung sources) contribute distinct microbial profiles and nutrient compositions to Jeevamrutha, influencing its effectiveness in stimulating soil microbial populations and plant growth (Boraiah et al., 2017).
-For instance, cow dung-based Jeevamrutha is often reported to harbor higher populations of beneficial microbes, such as nitrogen-fixing bacteria and phosphate-solubilizing fungi, compared to other sources (Devakumar et al., 2014).
+For instance, cow dung-based Jeevamrutha is often reported to harbour higher populations of beneficial microbes, such as nitrogen-fixing bacteria and phosphate-solubilising fungi, compared to other sources (Devakumar et al., 2014).
 However, systematic comparisons of Jeevamrutha prepared from various dung sources and their impacts on crop performance remain limited, particularly in the context of transplanted rice systems.

-Transplanted rice, a dominant cultivation method in India, requires precise nutrient management to optimize growth, yield, and resource use efficiency.
-While chemical fertilizers provide readily available nutrients, their overuse has led to diminishing returns and environmental concerns, including greenhouse gas emissions and water contamination (Tully & Ryals, 2017).
-Integrating Jeevamrutha with reduced doses of recommended chemical fertilizers (RDF) offers a potential strategy to balance productivity and sustainability.
-Previous studies have demonstrated that combining organic inputs with chemical fertilizers can enhance soil microbial activity, improve nutrient uptake, and sustain crop yields (Sharma et al. 2019).
-However, optimal application rates of Jeevamrutha in combination with varying RDF levels for rice have not been adequately standardized, highlighting a critical research gap.
+Transplanted rice, a dominant cultivation method in India, requires precise nutrient management to optimise growth, yield, and resource use efficiency.
+While chemical fertilisers provide readily available nutrients, their overuse has led to diminishing returns and environmental concerns, including greenhouse gas emissions and water contamination (Tully & Ryals, 2017).
+Integrating Jeevamrutha with reduced doses of recommended chemical fertilisers (RDF) offers a potential strategy to balance productivity and sustainability.
+Previous studies have demonstrated that combining organic inputs with chemical fertilisers can enhance soil microbial activity, improve nutrient uptake, and sustain crop yields (Sharma et al. 2019).
+However, optimal application rates of Jeevamrutha in combination with varying RDF levels for rice have not been adequately standardised, highlighting a critical research gap.

 Microbial activity in soil is a key indicator of soil health and fertility, as microbes play a pivotal role in nutrient cycling, organic matter decomposition, and plant growth promotion (Jacoby et al., 2017).
-Jeevamrutha is hypothesized to boost populations of beneficial soil microbes, such as Azotobacter, Pseudomonas, and Trichoderma, which contribute to nitrogen fixation, phosphorus solubilization, and disease suppression, respectively (Boraiah et al., 2017).
+Jeevamrutha is hypothesised to boost populations of beneficial soil microbes, such as Azotobacter, Pseudomonas, and Trichoderma, which contribute to nitrogen fixation, phosphorus solubilization, and disease suppression, respectively (Boraiah et al., 2017).
 The microbial population dynamics in Jeevamrutha itself, influenced by the dung source and fermentation process, further determine its effectiveness as a soil amendment.
 For example, studies have reported that well-fermented Jeevamrutha can achieve microbial counts exceeding 10^8 CFU mL^-1, providing a robust inoculum for soil application (Sreenivasa et al., 2010).
-Understanding how these microbial populations translate to soil microbial diversity and activity in rice fields is essential for optimizing Jeevamrutha use.
+Understanding how these microbial populations translate to soil microbial diversity and activity in rice fields is essential for optimising Jeevamrutha use.